 Staggering information, isn’t it?

 There are good things about this diagnosis.
 Knowledge is power.
 We know what the problem is and what we can do to make it better.
-New, improved medications are being developed as we speak.
+The air that you breathe is a phrase that has new meaning for us.
+We are vigilant about only visiting areas with air that won’t further irritate his lungs.
+And new, improved medications are being developed as we speak.

 He has good days and bad.
 On bad days even tying his shoes can leave him short of breath and exhausted.
 Bad days are debilitating for him, painful for me to watch, and they frighten us both.
 I don’t share this with you to get your sympathy or your pity.
 I share this for two reasons.